ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The Company assesses the carrying value of its property and equipment for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability is measured by comparing estimated undiscounted cash flows, expected to be generated from such assets, to their net book value.
 If net book value exceeds estimated cash flows, the asset is written down to its fair value, determined by the estimated discounted cash flows from such asset.
 When an asset is retired or sold, its cost and related accumulated depreciation and amortization are removed from the accounts.
 The difference between the net book value of the asset and proceeds on disposition is recorded as a gain or loss in our statements of operations in the period in which they occur.

 Deferred tax assets and liabilities are recognized for the temporary differences between the financial reporting basis and tax basis of the Company’s assets and liabilities at enacted tax rates expected to be in effect when such amounts are realized or settled.
 A valuation allowance is provided if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-The Company’s policy is to recognize potential interest and penalties accrued related to unrecognized tax benefits as a component of income tax expense.
+The Company’s policy is to recognize potential interest and penalties as a component of income tax expense when incurred.

 The Company records expenses associated with the fair value of stock-based compensation.
 For fully vested and restricted stock grants, the Company calculates the stock based compensation expense based upon estimated fair value on the date of grant.
 For stock warrants and options, the Company uses the Black-Scholes option valuation model to calculate stock based compensation at the date of grant.
 Option pricing models require the input of highly subjective assumptions, including the expected price volatility.
 Changes in these assumptions can materially affect the fair value estimate.

 Basic earnings per share (“EPS”) is computed by dividing net income (loss) by the weighted average number of common shares outstanding for the period.
 Diluted EPS is computed by dividing net income (loss) by the weighted average number of common shares and potential common shares outstanding (if dilutive) during each period.
 Potential common shares include stock options, warrants, convertible notes and restricted stock.
 The number of potential common shares outstanding relating to stock options, warrants, and restricted stock is computed using the treasury stock or if-converted method.
-As the Company has incurred losses for the years ended September 30, 2018 and 2017, the potentially dilutive shares are anti-dilutive and thus not added into the EPS calculations.
-As of September 30, 2018 and 2017, there were 213,089,281 and 164,345,443 potentially dilutive shares, respectively.
+As the Company has incurred losses for the years ended September 30, 2019 and 2018, the potentially dilutive shares are anti-dilutive and thus not added into the EPS calculations.
+As of September 30, 2019 and 2018, there were 354,818,379 and 213,089,281 potentially dilutive shares, respectively.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.